• About

 The good thing about this time of the year, is that you have a lot of day light as you can easily see light until 9 – 9.30pm ( or nearly 10 pm).

-This is great if you are planning a day trip outside the Prague, such as visiting Pardubice, because it gives you enough time for your train journey, exploring the town, visiting a local museum at the town chateau and even have a light lunch or dinner at the many cafes in the town.
+This is great if you are planning a day trip outside the Prague, such as visiting the historic Pardubice town, because it gives you enough time for your train journey, exploring the town, visiting a local museum at the town chateau and even have a light lunch or dinner at the many cafes in the town.

 I always plan my longest day trips for June, July or August as you can do a lot in the day.